Ratha Saptami: Religious significance

-Ratha Saptami is symbolically represented in the form of the Sun God Surya turning his Ratha (Chariot) drawn by seven horses, with Aruṇa as the charioteer, towards the northern hemisphere, in a north-easterly direction.
+Ratha Saptami is symbolically represented in the form of the sun god Surya turning his ratha drawn by seven horses, with Aruṇa as the charioteer, towards the northern hemisphere, in a north-easterly direction.
 The symbolic significance of the ratha and the seven horses reigned to it is that it represents the seven colours of the rainbow.
 The seven horses are also said to represent the seven days of a week starting with Sunday, the day of Sun god Surya.
 The chariot has 12 wheels, which represents the 12 signs (each of 30 degrees) of the Zodiac (360 degrees) and constituting a full year, named Samvatsara.
 The Sun’s own house is Leo (Simha) and he moves from one house to the next every month and the total cycle takes 365 days to complete.
-The Ratha Saptami festival seeks the benevolent cosmic spread of energy and light from the Sun God.
+The Ratha Saptami festival seeks the benevolent cosmic spread of energy and light from the sun god.

-Ratha Saptami also marks the gradual increase in temperature across South India and awaits the arrival of spring, which is later heralded by the festival of Gudi Padwa, Ugadi or the Hindu lunar New Year day in the month of Chaitra.
+Ratha Saptami also marks the gradual increase in temperature across South India and awaits the arrival of spring, which is later heralded by the festival of Gudi Padwa, Ugadi, or the Hindu lunar New Year day in the month of Chaitra.